DomhnallOD/java-8-streams/README.md

 # Java 8 Streams
-This programme demonstrates networking with streams in Java.
+This programme demonstrates working with streams in Java.

 ## Purpose
 This programme was written as part of an assignment.<br>